-The EFH survey also informs on the households' real assets (main home, other properties, and vehicles) and financial accounts.
-The financial assets include 9 distinct categories of assets, including stocks, mutual funds, bonds and savings accounts, voluntary pension funds, exotic instruments (such as derivatives, swaps or forward-future contracts), equity in non-public companies and funds4, insurance contracts with savings components, and uncategorized financial contracts.
-Among the financial assets, the categories of stocks, mutual funds, bonds and savings accounts, plus voluntary pension funds, are considered to be liquid financial assets, since those accounts can be withdrawn with a small penalty.
-Table 3 summarizes the fraction of households with different categories of assets (real assets, financial assets, and financial liquid assets) and the ratio of asset value relative to debt (for the households with both positive assets and debts).
+The EFH survey also informs on the households' real assets (main home, other properties and vehicles) and financial accounts.
+The financial assets include nine distinct categories of assets, including stocks, mutual funds, bonds and savings accounts, voluntary pension funds, exotic instruments (such as derivatives, swaps or forward-future contracts), equity in non-public companies and funds,4 insurance contracts with savings components and uncategorized financial contracts.
+Among the financial assets, the categories of stocks, mutual funds, bonds and savings accounts, plus voluntary pension funds, are considered to be liquid financial assets, because those accounts can be withdrawn with a small penalty.
+Table 3 summarizes the fraction of households with different categories of assets (real assets, financial assets and financial liquid assets) and the ratio of asset value relative to debt (for the households with both positive assets and debts).
 As an emerging economy, the Chilean households have few financial assets (such as stocks, bonds or savings accounts) in comparison with developed countries (Le Blanc et al. 2015, Christelis et al. 2013).
 Almost 75% of the Chilean population have no financial assets at all and 83% of the households have no liquid financial assets.
-Among households with some debt, less than 19% of them have liquid financial assets, and even the median household that has some liquid assets can only cover 17% of its total debt amount by using such assets.
-For most households their only asset is their main home, with Chile having a high fraction of home-ownership due to state subsidized low cost housing.
-Around 76% of the households own real assets and most households are solvent if they can tap into their real wealth. with 75% of the real asset owners having real assets worth more than twice their liabilities.
+Among households with some debt, less than 19% of them have liquid financial assets, and even the median household that has some liquid assets can cover only 17% of its total debt amount by using such assets.
+For most households, their only asset is their main home, with Chile having a high fraction of homeownership because of state-subsidized, low-cost housing.
+Around 76% of the households own real assets and most households are solvent if they can tap into their real wealth, with 75% of the real asset owners having real assets worth more than twice their liabilities.

-Now I compare Chile with other countries with similar household finance surveys, using data from the Wealth Distribution Database of the OECD (based on surveys mostly from 2014), the USA's Survey of Consumer Finances (wave 2013), the ECB's Household Finance and Consumption Survey (using the wave 2, based on surveys implemented mostly in 2013 and 2014), and Uruguay's Encuesta Financiera de Hogares Uruguayos (EFHU, from 2014).
-The samples includes 31 countries, mostly developed economies from the OECD, although some variables are not available for all countries.
+Now I compare Chile with other countries with similar household finance surveys, using data from the Wealth Distribution Database of the OECD (based on surveys mostly from 2014), the USA's Survey of Consumer Finances (wave 2013), the European Central Bank (ECB) Household Finance and Consumption Survey (using wave 2, based on surveys implemented mostly in 2013 and 2014) and Uruguay's Encuesta Financiera de Hogares Uruguayos (EFHU, from 2014).
+The samples include 31 countries, mostly developed economies from the OECD, although some variables are not available for all countries.
 Table 4 compares the Chilean household indebtedness in 2017 relative to the other countries, but the results are similar with the Chilean 2014 survey.
-Since most countries in the sample are richer than Chile, the last column includes the predictions made from an OLS and Quantile (QREG) linear regressions of each debt statistic and the GDP per capita (in PPP measured in USD) estimated from all countries in the sample, but with the outcome prediction for a country
+Because most countries in the sample are richer than Chile, the last column includes the predictions made from an OLS and Quantile (QREG) linear regressions of each debt statistic and the GDP per capita (in PPP measured in USD) estimated from all countries in the sample but with the outcome prediction for a country with the same GDP per capita as Chile.

-4Here non-public equity is defined as equity in companies that are not tradeable in the stock market, for instance, ownership or participation of your family's company or participation in a society with other entrepreneurs.
+4 Here non-public equity is defined as equity in companies that are not tradeable on the stock market, for instance, ownership or participation of your family's company or participation in a society with other entrepreneurs.